 Using Google Sheets Conditional Formatting to Compare Two Columns and Find Matching Data

-But what if you want to compare two columns and find out which values of column A are repeating in column B, irrespective of which row it’s in?
+So far, I have shown you the techniques to find out if cells in the same row are a match.
+But what would I do if I wanted to compare two columns and find out which values of column A are repeating in column B, irrespective of which row it’s in?

-That would make more sense for our sample data too wouldn’t it?
-You might want to know which ingredients of a cake are also used in baking cookies.
+That would make more sense for my sample data, too, wouldn’t it?
+For instance, I might want to know which cake ingredients are also used when baking cookies.

-Here’s how you can use Conditional formatting to highlight duplicate data:
+Here’s how I would use Conditional formatting to highlight duplicate data:

-- This will open the ‘Conditional format rules’ sidebar on the right of the window.
+- This will open the “Conditional format rules“ sidebar window.

-- In the input box under “Apply to range”, type in the range of cells you want to apply the formatting on.
-In our example, we want to see the highlights of column B only.
-So we type: B2:B12.
+- In the input box under “Apply to range,” type in the range of cells you want to apply the formatting on.

-- Select the color you want to use, in order to highlight matching cells/rows.
-We selected “light cornflower blue 1”.
+- Select the color you want to highlight the matching cells/rows.
+I selected “light cornflower blue 1.”

-You should now see all cells (ingredients) of column B (cookies) that are also present in column A (cake) highlighted in your selected color.
+If you followed my steps exactly, then you will see all the cells (ingredients) of column B (cookies) that are also used in column A (cake) highlighted in your chosen color.

 Explanation of the Formula